wilsonmar/oss-perf/README.md

-The problem is that because performance testing tools focus on *file transfer time*, they do not report time for JavaScript client-rendering, which grows more over time as more work is being done client-side over time.
+The problem is that because performance testing tools focus on *file transfer time*, they do not report time for JavaScript client-rendering, which grows more over time as more work is being done client-side.

 ## Under load